 With Wufoo you can also accept payments via PayPal or Square, although this is a little expensive at $39 a month.
 All in all, it's not a bad product, but it’s a bit surprising that they haven’t done a major editor design update in at least 7 years.
 Maybe their users are just happy with what they got.

 For me, the top choice is definitely HubSpot for ease of use, price and features.
 Their powerful built-in CRM, email marketing and pop-ups/banners make this the best online form builder.
 It’s a good option if you’re not tech-savvy as the clean interface guides you through every step with just the right amount of options.
 That said, if you'd like a wider range of templates and don't mind paying a bit more then AidaForm, 123FormBuilder and JotForm are good solutions.

 Though you can use HubSpot with your WordPress site, some might prefer to keep their contact forms within the same WordPress backend.
-In this case, a plug-in like Ninja Forms is a good option.
+In this case, a plug-in like Elementor or Ninja Forms is a good option.

 I hope you found this helpful!
 Let me know if you have any questions or comments below.